Peter5930/protadjust/readme.txt

 -  Arrow dispensers have been buffed so that they fire arrows at a velocity 3.5 times higher than previously, increasing the range of a dispenser placed at head height from 13 blocks to 40 blocks.

 -  When damage is recieved from attacking a person wearing thorns armour, it results in wither I for 150 ticks.
-(Going to need a lot of combat testing to balancing this)
+(Going to need a lot of combat testing to balance this.)